Content Security Policy

 Resource loading policy is set using directives:

 script-src specifies allowed sources for JavaScript.
-This includes not only URLs loaded directly into the
+This includes not only URLs loaded directly into the <script>

-elements but also things like inline script event handlers (such asonclick
+elements but also things like inline script event handlers (such as onclick

-) and XSLT stylesheets which can trigger script execution.default-src defines the policy for fetching resources by default.
+default-src defines the policy for fetching resources by default.
 When fetch directives are absent in the CSP header the browser follows this directive by default.
-The list of directives that do not follow
+The list of directives that do not follow default-src

 form-action